Gangs in South Africa: Western Cape

 In 2013, 12% of the 2,580 murders in the Western Cape were gang-related, which was an 86% increase from 2012.
 Children as young as the age of 14 were arrested on gang-related murder charges.
 In 2019, 900 people have been murdered in the first half of the year in communities in the Cape Flats in the Western Cape; by 2022 it was reported that the Black Axes gang had started operating in Cape Town.

-KwaZulu-Natal Five Factions
+KwaZulu-Natal

-It is home to the number gangs, hostel organizations, section organizations, taxi organizations and izigodi.
-In the province of KwaZulu-Natal gangs has put themselves in a situation where their regarded more as just neighbourhoods rather than gangs.
-Sections and Hostels were built by the Apartheid government as part of the Group Areas Act, except for Izigodi which has been there for centuries across KwaZulu-Natal.
-Hostels are more politically influenced and were involved in wars for political power during the 80s-2000s.
-The oldest sections/hostels date back to the early 1900s such as Dalton Hostel built in 1934.
-Hostels around Gauteng are connected to those in KwaZulu-Natal due to their heavy Zulu presence.
-Many people who occupied those hostels were Zulu people who fought under Inkatha Freedom Party during the 90s.
+KwaZulu-Natal is home to the number gangs and section organizations.
+In the province of KwaZulu-Natal gangs have put themselves in a situation where they are regarded more as neighbourhoods rather than gangs.
+Townships were built by the Apartheid government as part of the Group Areas Act of 1950 which later gave birth to section organizations.
+Among these section organizations are hostels, that gained popularity during IFP-ANC conflicts for political power during the 1980s-2000s.
+One of the most infamous hostels being the Glebelands Hostel situated in Umlazi and KwaMashu Hostel also known as eziMpohlweni in KwaMashu.
+The oldest hostels date back to the early 1900s such as Dalton Hostel in the Durban CBD built in 1934.
+Some Hostels around Gauteng are also occupied by people from KwaZulu-Natal due to the displacement of people according to their political alliance during the conflicts.